Electronic structure calculations with interpolating tensor product wavelet basis: Solving the Schrödinger Equations

 The HF equation for an \(n\) electron system is

 where the Hartree potential is given by

 and the charge density by

-The exchange potentials \(V_{\textrm{x}}^i\), \(i = 1, \ldots, n\), are defined in \cite[section 2.2]{saad2010numerical} but it is not needed in this article.
-For a two electron system with both electrons in the same orbital the HF equation can be written as
+The exchange potentials \(V_{\textrm{x}}^i\), \(i = 1, \ldots, n\), are defined in \cite[section 2.2]{saad2010numerical} but not needed in our study.
+For a two electron system with both electrons occupying the same orbital the singlet state HF equation can be written as